3lvis/Form/README.md

 ### Basic Form

-This is the required form to create a basic form with a first name field.
+This are the required steps to create a basic form with a first name field.

 ![Form](https://github.com/hyperoslo/Form/blob/master/Images/basic-form.png)